RhizomeDB/dbsp-notes/README.md

 ## 2.4 Weight

-Weights describe the number of downstream dependency count for a [$\Bbb{Z}$-Set].
+Weights describe the number of downstream dependency count for a [Z-Set].
 It MUST be represented by an integer, and MAY be either positive or negative.

 Positive weights indicate the number of derivations of that element within the $\Bbb{Z}$-Set.
 Negative weights indicate the number of deletions of that element.